hbrulin/snow-crash/README.md

 If i cat the file, I see "/usr/bin/env echo Exploit me" I can in /tmp file, create a file called echo and use getflag in it.

-TODO : but why does it work in binary but not normally?
+TODO : but why does it work in binary but not normally? histoire de droit suid?

 Go directly to level04 with the flag.